 EVIDENCE OF MEETING THE STANDARD Foothill College has identified student learning outcomes (SLOs) for all courses, programs, certificates, and degrees.
-SLOs are published on course syllabi, course outlines of record (CORs) and program websites [II.A.3_01].
-SLOs are also available through the Canvas (Instructure) site, where faculty are expected to keep their information current [II.A.3_02].
-Faculty are required to participate in the SLO process [II.A.3_03; II.A.3_04].
-As the College is transitioning its SLO documentation from TracDat to Canvas, examples of SLO assessment are based on the TracDat format [II.A.3_05].
+SLOs are published on course syllabi, course outlines of record (CORs) and program websites [II.A.3\01].
+SLOs are also available through the Canvas (Instructure) site, where faculty are expected to keep their information current [II.A.3\02].
+Faculty are required to participate in the SLO process [II.A.3\03; II.A.3\04].
+As the College is transitioning its SLO documentation from TracDat to Canvas, examples of SLO assessment are based on the TracDat format [II.A.3\05].

 As part of the ongoing cycle of continuous improvement, the College adopted a new SLO initiative beginning fall 2022.
-Initially unveiled as the "Ensuring Learning" effort, the SLOs work was rebranded as "Foothill Inquires," and the faculty coordinators are members of the Academic Senate Executive Committee and are supported by the Instruction Office [II.A.3_06].
+Initially unveiled as the Ensuring Learning effort, the SLOs work was rebranded as Foothill Inquires, and the faculty coordinators are members of the Academic Senate Executive Committee and are supported by the Instruction Office [II.A.3\06].
 This effort aims to support and sustain a campus culture of inquiry and improvement to understand, document, and shape the forces and obstacles contributing to or hindering students' educational success.
-Two faculty members have reassign time to coordinate this re-envisioning effort [II.A.3_07].
-The Foothill Inquires Coordinators facilitate dialog at the College, division (career and academic pathway levels), and program levels and have created an Canvas (Instructure) repository of resources [II.A.3_08].
+Two faculty members have reassign time to coordinate this re-envisioning effort [II.A.3\07].
+The Foothill Inquires coordinators facilitate dialog at the College, division (career and academic pathway levels), and program levels and have created a Canvas (Instructure) repository of resources [II.A.3\08].
 The deliverables expected in 2023-2024 include will include a review of existing SLOs and updated assessment strategies.

 Consistent with institutional practices, all Dental Hygiene courses (in both pathways) are approved by the College and State Chancellor's Office.
 Student learning outcomes are included on course syllabi and regularly evaluated.
-As part the program's curriculum management program, faculty discuss and determine whether any changes to teaching and learning changes should occur [II.A.3_09].
+As part the program's curriculum management program, faculty discuss and determine whether any changes to teaching and learning changes should occur [II.A.3\09].

 ANALYSIS AND EVALUATION Foothill College has identified student learning outcomes (SLOs) for all courses, programs, certificates, and degrees.
-SLOs are published in the College catalog, and on course syllabi, course outlines of record (CORs), and program websites.
+SLOs are published in the College Catalog, and on course syllabi, course outlines of record (CORs), and program websites.
 Documentation of these approved learning outcomes are shared with students on their course syllabi distributed in every class section.
 The College is implementing ongoing improvements to the SLO process.

-II.A.3_01 CourseLeaf Course Outline of Record Process
+II.A.3\01 CourseLeaf Course Outline of Record Process

-II.A.3_02 Canvas SLO Example
+II.A.3\02 Canvas SLO Example

-II.A.3_03 J1 Administration and Peer Evaluation
+II.A.3\03 J1 Administration and Peer Evaluation

-II.A.3_04 Faculty Association Agreement 2019-22, pg 53
+II.A.3\04 Faculty Association Agreement 2019-22, pg 53

-II.A.3_05 Non-Credit English (NCEL) SLO Report
+II.A.3\05 Non-Credit English (NCEL) SLO Report

-II.A.3_06 Fall 2022 Flex Day Workshop Session
+II.A.3\06 Fall 2022 Flex Day Workshop Session

-II.A.3_07 Learning Outcomes Coordinator Job Description
+II.A.3\07 Learning Outcomes Coordinator Job Description

-II.A.3_08 SLO presentation
+II.A.3\08 SLO presentation

-II.A.3_09 Dental Hygiene Faculty Calibration presentation, 2022
+II.A.3\09 Dental Hygiene Faculty Calibration presentation, 2022